 The Pére Lachaise Cemetery looks like everyday could be Halloween in Paris.
 It’s the largest resting place for writers, artists, thinkers and revolutionaries from as far back as the 18th century.
-And it is erie.
-Crumbling tombstones, broken-in mausoleums, gothic crypts, and deep vaults – I wouldn’t be caught dead in here after dark!
+It’s also one of the spookiest.
+Dating back to 1802, the cemetery is an open-air museum of crumbling tombstones, broken-in mausoleums, gothic crypts, and deep vaults making this an odd attraction but also worth visiting.

 Note his worn out pants and shoes.
 Victor Noir was a French writer who’s grave is now a fertility symbol.
 Women flock here to kiss his lips (those are worn out too), put a flower in his top hat, and rub him in his *special area* in hopes they’ll have children, a good sex life, or a husband in a year.
 It got so bad – women were even jumping on top of him (insert your imagination here) that French authorities had to put up a barrier to keep them away.
 Eventually the French protested and it came down.